More than half of Auckland households unable to buy 'affordable' $650k home, council says

 As well as finding that middle-income earners had been the hardest hit by declines in housing affordability, it suggested a three-bedroom home at the top end of price range of the KiwiBuild scheme is likely to be out of reach for half of Auckland's households.

 KiwiBuild aims to build 50,000 homes in Auckland in the next 10 years.
 The caps on the costs of KiwiBuild homes in Auckland are $650,000 for a three bedroom house, $600,000 for a two bedroom and $500,000 for a one bedroom.
 Twyford said the Government hoped it would be able to secure them for less than that in some areas.
-A spokeswoman this afternoon stressed the $650,000 was the maximum price for these homes.
+A spokeswoman this afternoon stressed the $650,000 was the maximum price for these homes and said the first homes under the programme in Papakura will be sold for $579,000.

+This report shows the desperate need for the KiwiBuild programme," Twyford said in a statement.

+"The national housing crisis is locking a generation out of the dream of homeownership," he said.

 The council said that its study discovered a household would need to be making $105,200 a year - in the top half of income earners - and already have a 20 per cent deposit in the bank to afford a KiwiBuild home at the $650,000 cap.